 What is a fast fashion?

-Fast fashion is a term that is used by fashion retailers for designs that blossom from the catwalk and get captured at high speed in current fashion trends.
+Fast fashion is a term used by fashion retailers for designs that blossom from the catwalk and get captured at high speed in current fashion trends.
 Fast fashion clothing items are based on the latest fashion trends.

 Fast fashion has mainly the goal to produce garments for the lowest possible price with the most significant potential profit.
 The main goal is making a quick buck.
 The clothing is made as fast and cheap as possible, and as you can expect, it is not the highest quality.
 Other than that the quality is not excellent; unfortunately, the ethical standards and environmental responsibility leave a lot of room for improvement.